bevyengine/rfcs/rfcs/diverse-defaults.md

 ## Summary

 There are many different catagories of bevy applications.
 Each use case has a sufficiently different commonsense default configuration to warrant different use case specific default plugins.

+## Motivation

+Bevy would be doing this to support easier and faster 'getting started' user story for non-minimal bevy applications.
+It will be particularly helpful to beginners but would also be a nice ergonomics/UX win for experienced bevy devs to not have to configure every minute detail manually when setting up a new project that is in one of the above outlined application domains.

+## User-facing explanation

+Where there used to just be `DefaultPlugins` and `MiniminalPlugins` there will now be many different `DefaultPlugins` a user can choose from that exist for many common catagories of bevy applications.

+## Implementation strategy

 The catagories of bevy apps are at least the following:

 - minimal (current bevy DefaultPlugins)
 - game